 This course is for anyone who would like to try creative writing; anyone who has tried it before but needs some inspiration or structure; and anyone who already writes but would like to improve their skills.
-It aims to dispel the mystique that surrounds writing, using a practical approach.
 We will explore memory, setting and the use of the senses; character and voice; ways to win and sustain your reader’s interest; and how to mobilise and enrich your writing practice.
-Class meetings last two hours and will include analysis of published extracts, in-class writing, and optional sharing of your own work.
+Class meetings will include in-class writing, exploration of extracts from published stories and novels, and optional sharing of your own work.
+This is a great way to muster your creative potential, heighten your appreciation of everyday life, and gain new perspective on reading and literature.
 You will come away with a collection of habits, hints and hacks, and exercises that you can use far beyond the eight-week class.

 Valija Evalds has a PhD in art history from Yale University.
 She’s lectured in architectural history, the history of dress, medieval art, and the history of illustrated books for children.
-In 2016 she completed an MA in creative writing for children at Bath Spa University.
+In 2016 she received an MA with distinction in Creative Writing For Young People.
 Her first children’s book, Granny Magic, was published by Chicken House in 2019.